leorenis/logbook/tools/kafka/kaf/windows/commands.md

 # Windows setup

-This a way to use [kaf](https://github.com/birdayz/kaf) in windows/amd64 env.
+This is a easy way to use [kaf](https://github.com/birdayz/kaf) in windows/amd64 env.

 Download binary file [here](win_amd64.zip).